Aliona83/amazing-fountain/README.md

   ![Facts](assets/readmeImages/factsAboutFountain.png)
 ### Gallery
-Gallery page is a page where the user can see beautiful pictures of each popular fountain, above each picture there will be a small description about the fountain,such as where is located , when it appeard and in which countrt or city is located.
+The gallery page is a page where the user can see beautiful pictures of each popular fountain, above each picture, there will be a small description of the fountain, such as where is located, when it appears and in which country or city is located.

 ![Gallery](assets/readmeImages/gallery.png)

 ### Contact Us
-  On the page "Contact Us" user will be able to choose his favorite fountain, which even in the future he will be able to visit.
+  On the page "Contact Us" user will be able to choose his favourite fountain, which even in the future he will be able to visit.

   ![Contact Us](assets/readmeImages/feedbackForm.png)
 ### Thanks you
-  when the user send his feedback, after this he will taken to the page "Tank you", there is a button "Return to Home page".
+  When the user sends his feedback, after this he will be taken to the page "Tank you", and there is a button "Return to Home page".

   ![Thank you](assets/readmeImages/thankYou.png)